Contact Us

 You must provide proof of health insurance before relocating to Portugal.
 Once you arrive in Portugal and have settled in, you can change to Portuguese private health insurance.
 The cost of private health insurance in Portugal is relatively cheaper than health insurance in the US.

 A permanent resident can take advantage of Portugal’s health services and find them to be of high quality.
-The hospitals are modern and well equipped, and the health system covers basic health needs, accidents, and illnesses.
-Even more, many public and private health care doctors speak and understand English.
+The hospitals are modern and well-equipped, and the health system covers basic health needs, accidents, and illnesses.
+Many public and private health care doctors speak and understand English.

 Retiree from the UK